llopisdon/skies-adsb/README.md

 ## Community Screenshots

 Please share screenshots of your skies-adsb installation in action!
-To submit a screenshot please open an issue and label it:
+To submit a screenshot please open an issue, attach a screenshot, and label it:

 ```
 screenshot